-In relation to each member state of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State"), each Manager has represented and agreed that it has not offered and will not offer any Bonds to persons in any Member State of the European Economic Area, except that it may offer Bonds in any Member State:
+In relation to each Member State of the European Economic Area, each Manager has represented and agreed, that it has not made and will not make an offer of Bonds which are the subject of the offering contemplated by this Prospectus to the public in that Member State except that it may make an offer of such Bonds to the public in that Member State:

-- (a) at any time to any legal entity which is a qualified investor as defined in the Prospectus Directive; - (b) at any time to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Directive), subject to obtaining the prior consent of the Issuer and the relevant bank or banks nominated by the Issuer for any such offer; or - (c) at any time in any other circumstances falling within Article 3(2) of the Prospectus Directive, provided that no such offer of Bonds referred to in (a) to (c) above shall require the Issuer or any Manager to publish a prospectus pursuant to Article 3 of the Prospectus Directive or to supplement a prospectus pursuant to Article 16 of the Prospectus Directive.
+- a) at any time to any legal entity which is a qualified investor as defined in the Prospectus Regulation; - b) at any time to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Regulation), subject to obtaining the prior consent of the relevant Managers nominated by the Issuer for any such offer; or - c) at any time in any other circumstances falling with Article 1 (4) of the Prospectus Regulation, provided that no such offer of Bonds referred to in (a) to (c) above shall require the Issuer or any Manager to publish a prospectus pursuant to Article 3 of the Prospectus Regulation, or supplement a prospectus pursuant to Article 23 of the Prospectus Regulation.

-For the purposes of this provision, the expression "offer of Bonds" in relation to any Bonds in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the Bonds to be offered so as to enable an investor to decide to purchase or subscribe the Bonds, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State, the expression "Prospectus Directive" meaning Directive 2003/71/EC (as amended, including by Directive 2010/73/EU) and including any relevant implementing measure in the Relevant Member State.
+For the purposes of this provision, the expression an "offer of Bonds to the public" in relation to any Bonds in any Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the Bonds to be offered so as to enable an investor to decide to purchase or subscribe for the Bonds and the expression "Prospectus Regulation" means Regulation (EU) 2017/1129.

 PROHIBITION OF SALES TO EEA RETAIL INVESTORS: The Bonds, from the date of application of Regulation (EU) No 1286/2014 (the "PRIIPs Regulation"), are not intended to be offered, sold or otherwise made available to and, with effect from such date, should not be offered, sold or otherwise made available to any retail investor in the EEA.
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU ("MiFID II"); (ii) a customer within the meaning of Directive 2002/92/EC (IMD), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in the Prospectus Directive.
-Consequently no key information document required by the PRIIPs Regulation for offering or selling the Bonds or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Bonds or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+Consequently, no key information document required by the PRIIPs Regulation for offering or selling the Bonds or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Bonds or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.